Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Introduction

-The structure of the remaining part of our paper is as follows.
+The structure of the following part of our paper is as follows.
 In section \ref{sec:constr} we present in more detail the main ideas of our model.
 In section \ref{sec:mech} we use them to propose a procedure for the determination of the critical point.
-In section \ref{sec:constvary} we fit the zero baryon-density lattice pressure in the hadronic phase with the HG model with volume corrections utilizing both, constant as well as temperature dependent hadronic volumes.
-In section \ref{sec:loccp} we use the results of sections \ref{sec:constr}, \ref{sec:mech} and \ref{sec:constvary} to propose three different models for the description of the volume corrections leading to the determination of the critical point location in terms of $T_c$ (critical temperature at zero baryonic density).
-The first model assumes a constant and common radius for all hadrons, the second model assumes a common hadronic radius for all species which is varying with temperature and the third model assumes different hadronic radii for mesons and baryons which vary with temperature and baryon-chemical potential.
+In section \ref{sec:constvary} we investigate the effect on HG of volumes depending on temperature or chemical potentials and present results for hadron volumes calculated from fits to the lattice-pressure at zero baryon-density.
+In section \ref{sec:loccp} we use the results of sections \ref{sec:constr}, \ref{sec:mech} and \ref{sec:constvary} to propose four different models for the description of the volume corrections leading to the determination of the critical point location in terms of $T_c$ (critical temperature at zero baryonic density from Lattice QCD).
+The first model assumes a common radius for all hadrons which is independent from temperature and chemical potential.
+The second model assumes a common hadronic radius for all species which is varying with temperature.
+The third model assumes different hadronic radius for mesons which vary with temperature and for baryons which vary with baryon-chemical potential.
+The fourth model utilises again a common hadron radius which depends simultaneously on both temperature and baryon-chemical potential.
 In section \ref{sec:crit} we investigate an additional condition for the determination of the critical point which ensures equality of the density of the quarks which are enclosed in mesons and baryons of the hadron gas.
 Finally, in section \ref{sec:conclu} we summarise our findings and record our concluding remarks.